The Employment Law Review: Israel

 An employer may employ an unrestricted number of foreign employees who do not require a permit.
 There is no limit on the number of permits for which an employer can apply.
 However, the authorities will take into consideration the number of foreign employees an employer has, compared with the total number of its employees.

 Employment of foreign employees in Israel is subject to local labour legislation, including CBAs (when applicable) and extension orders.

 The duties of enterprises employing foreign workers include providing medical insurance and, in some cases, accommodation.
-In addition, the employment can be subject to a special tax in which the employer should pay up to 20 per cent tax in addition to the taxes that apply to any employee, except in certain situations, such as when the employee earns more than twice the average salary in Israel.
+In addition, the employment can be subject to a special tax in addition to the taxes that apply to other employees, except in certain situations, such as when an employee earns more than twice the average salary in Israel.

 There is no mandatory requirement for applying disciplinary rules.
 However, these types of rules are quite common in unionised workplaces (as part of a CBA with the employees' representative committee) and in companies that are subject to global policies in light of being part of a group of companies.
 Disciplinary rules are regarded as part of an employee's terms of employment.

 There are mandatory rules and policies that an employer is required to adopt, such as the model rules for the prevention of sexual harassment according to the Prevention of Sexual Harassment Regulations 5758-1998.

 In general, disciplinary rules are not required to be filed with or approved by any government authorities, but they should comply with applicable law and general legal principles.